Emerge-Lab/gpudrive/README.md

 cd ..
 ```

-Or on Windows, open the root of the repository in Visual Studio and build
+Or on Windows, open the cloned repository in Visual Studio and build
 the project using the integrated `cmake` functionality.